Praktikum: Evaluierung moderner HPC-Architekturen und -Beschleuniger (IN0012, IN2106, IN4294)

 - - for later assignments - make use of OpenCL, SYCL, or CUDA.

-Students will work in groups of 3, doing reports for each task as well as short presentations of their evaluation results (2 talks every week randomly selected among the groups).
+Students will work in groups, doing reports for each task as well as short presentations of their evaluation results (2 groups will be selected every week to present their reports).
 Grading is done based on delivered reports and short presentations.
 This includes source code used for the evaluations, which has to be added to the reports.

 Registration for the lab will happen via the matching system.